available for purchase

 I am a queer Black nonbinary Bostonian, who who has worked as a teaching artist and facilitator in New England, the Mid-Atlantic, and Southeast.
 I am the child of two loving parents, a sibling, a teacher, a partner, sexual health advocate and educator, facilitator, french fry lover, social dancer, and community activist.
 I get lost in my own mind and in the poetry of Rainer Maria Rilke.
 I believe theatre proves we can create just and equitable worlds.
 My mission as an artist is to generate art that amplifies the vibrancy, ingenuity, and humanity of Black and Brown queer people by aligning our stories with historical, ongoing, and prophetic depictions of the world we live in.
 My work is created for Black and Brown people that cherish intimate portrayals of themselves in art.
 (Photo Credit: Lauren Miller)

-Auditions for our next session will be held in January.
+Auditions for our next session will be held on January 12.

 – Classes: 1/26, 2/2, 2/9, 2/16, 2/23, 3/2, 3/9, 3/16

 – Showcase: Tuesday, 3/23

 – One minute monologue

 $275.00 for 8 weeks of class, including workshops with Company One Theatre directors and casting associates.